Samurai-Ebben/Portfolio/Vesper/README.md

 ### -  Vent movement
 The labyrinth movement or as we call it ventMovement came to us by accident.
 Which came to be one of the best experiences in the game.
-As with other player movement, I was also responsible for this one
+As with other player movement, I was also responsible for this one.
+It is a consist movement from point A to Z with the disability to stop inbetween.

 ![now](/Vesper/Images/LabyrinthMovement.gif)